Phil Jackson: Chicago Bulls (1987–1998)

 Despite the Bulls' success, tension between Jackson and Bulls general manager Jerry Krause grew.
 Some believed that Krause felt under-recognized for building a championship team and believed that Jackson was indebted to him for giving him his first NBA coaching job.
 In the summer of 1997, Jackson was not invited to the wedding of Krause's stepdaughter, although all of the Bulls' assistant coaches were, as was Tim Floyd, then head coach at Iowa State, Jackson's eventual successor.
 After contentious negotiations, in which Jordan intervened saying that he would not play for any other head coach, Jackson received a one-year contract extension only for the 1997–98 season.
 Krause publicly portrayed Jackson as a two-faced character who had very little regard for his assistant coaches.
 Ultimately the final decision was up to team owner Jerry Reinsdorf, who offered Jackson the opportunity to return as head coach for 1998-99, but made it clear that the team would have to go into a rebuild because other than Jordan, the rest of the players were at the end of the productive years and they would be too expensive to re-sign.
-Jackson refused by saying that he didn't want to coach a bad team and left after his contact expired.
+Jackson refused by saying that he didn't want to coach a bad team and left after his contract expired.
 After the Bulls' final title of the Jordan era in 1998, Jackson left the team vowing never to coach again.

 Los Angeles Lakers (1999–2004, 2005–2011)

 After taking a year off, Jackson decided to give coaching another chance with the Los Angeles Lakers in 1999, taking over as head coach from Kurt Rambis who stayed on as assistant coach and assistant general manager.

 Jackson took over a talented Lakers team and immediately produced results as he had done in Chicago.
 In his first year in Los Angeles, the Lakers went 67–15 during the regular season to top the league.
 Reaching the conference finals, they eliminated the Portland Trail Blazers in a tough seven-game series and then won the 2000 NBA championship by beating the Indiana Pacers, the latter coached by Larry Bird who would step down after that series.

-With the talented superstar duo of Shaquille O'Neal and Kobe Bryant, the strong supporting cast of Glen Rice, Derek Fisher, Rick Fox, Devean George, A.C.
+With the duo of Shaquille O'Neal and Kobe Bryant, the supporting cast of Glen Rice, Derek Fisher, Rick Fox, Devean George, A.C.
 Green, Robert Horry, and Brian Shaw, and the assistance of former Bulls Horace Grant, Ron Harper, and John Salley, Jackson led the Lakers to two additional titles in 2001 and 2002, against the Philadelphia 76ers and New Jersey Nets, adding up to his third three-peat as head coach.
-The main serious challenge the Lakers faced was from their conference rival, the Sacramento Kings.
+The main challenge the Lakers faced was from their conference rival, the Sacramento Kings.